puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 canonical: "/pe/latest/console_event-inspector.html"
 ---

-Puppet Enterprise (PE) event inspector is a data tool for **investigating the current state of your infrastructure.** Its focus is on **correlating information** and presenting it from multiple perspectives, in order to reduce noise and reveal common causes behind related events.
+Puppet Enterprise (PE) event inspector is a reporting tool that provides data for **investigating the current state of your infrastructure.** Its focus is on **correlating information** and presenting it from multiple perspectives, in order to reveal common causes behind related events.
+Event inspector provides insight into *how* Puppet is managing configurations, and *what* is happening *where* when events occur.

-The event inspector is most useful for **monitoring** a summary of your infrastructure's activity and **analyzing** important changes and failures.
+Event inspector lets you accomplish two important tasks: **monitoring** a summary of your infrastructure's activity and **analyzing** the details of important changes and failures.
+Event inspector lets you analyze events from several different perspectives, so you can reject noise and choose the context that best allows you to understand events that concern you.

 Structure and Terminology
 -----